Quebec City Walking Tour Review: Historic Sites Travel Tips

 Don’t miss the lower part of the city

-I don’t believe you can visit Quebec City without visiting one of their famous sugar shacks.
+I don’t believe you can visit Quebec City without visiting one of its famous sugar shacks.
 The one below had every product imaginable with Maple Syrup.
 I did bring home some maple syrup popcorn that quickly disappeared.
 I will have to buy more next time

 Sugar Shack